DennyBui/phase-1-project-genshin-builder/README.md

 - I want to be able to have a button that randomly selects a character for the user
 - I want to add a function that will let users click on a weapon image near the bottom and it will show a character's recommended weapon

+## Installation:
+Use the package manager pip to install foobar.

+## Contributor's Guide:
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ### Credits:
 This website was created by Denny Bui as a personal project.
 The character data was obtained from https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki and https://game8.co/games/Genshin-Impact.
 Thanks to https://genshin.global/character/traveler-aether-lumine/ and https://genshinimpact.wiki.fextralife.com/Traveler for the traveler image